Interest Group Hounds Feds for Russian-Hacking Info

 In addition to expedited processing, the public-interest group seeks immediate disclosure of the full ODNI report.

-A representative at the ODNI has not returned a request for comment.
+A representative at the ODNI declined to comment on pending litigation.

 “EPIC has filed this lawsuit because the public has the right to know the full extent of the Russian interference with the 2016 Presidential election,” EPIC president Marc Rotenberg said in a statement.